padogrid/hazelcast-3-cluster-app-sb-perf_test_sb/README.md

 3. Build `perf_test_sb`
 4. Build `desktop`

-Follow the instructions in the subsequent sections
+Follow the instructions in the subsequent sections.

 ### Creating Pod